Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Februari 2026 17.55.27 UTC
+- WIB: Jumat, 13 Februari 2026 18.39.44 UTC
-- WITA: Jumat, 13 Februari 2026 18.55.27 UTC
+- WITA: Jumat, 13 Februari 2026 19.39.44 UTC
-- WIT: Jumat, 13 Februari 2026 19.55.27 UTC
+- WIT: Jumat, 13 Februari 2026 20.39.44 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success